bollu/coremlir/README.md

    other case, we write `%vf2 = hask.reference(@f2); apSSA(%v2, %vf2)`.
 3. This makes me sad.
 Why can't we have `@var` as a real parameter, rather than some kind of stilted "attribute".

+It seems like I'll be spending today fixing my lowering to learn about this `hask.ref` syntax.

 # Log:  [oldest] to [newest]